Ogoa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3-print_numbers.c
 Task 3
 This program contains a function that prints the numbers, from 0 to 9, followed by a new line.

+4-print_most_numbers.c
+Task 4
+This program contains a function that prints the numbers, from 0 to 9 with an exception of 2 and 4, followed by a new line.